davipccunha/chess-com/README.md

 ## Interact with chess.com API
 chess-com is a Node.js module written in TypeScript that allows you to interact with chess.com public APIs and retrieve informations such as:

-- User's general profile info
+- Users' general profile info
-- User's rating
+- Users' ratings and winrates
-- User's best rating match
+- All user's matches
-- User's winrate
+- Matches' move sequences and results
-- Daily puzzles
+- All daily puzzles

 </br>